rubyonrailsfourbook/book/03-static-content/01-static-html.markdown

 TODO: Add Link To Gemfile

-next bundle your gems by running:
+Next bundle your gems by running:

 	$ bundle install